iLCSoft/ILDConfig/StandardConfig/production/README.md

 - `--[run|no]BeamCalReco` toggle whether to run BeamCal reconstruction or not.
   Defaults to true.
 Use the `--beamCalCalibFactor` to set the calibration constant (defaults to `79.6`)
+- `--runOverlay` turns on overlay of background events.
+Defaults to false.
+  **NOTE that you have to configure the necessary overlay files first in `BgOverlay/BgOverlay.py`!**

 ### 4. View the result in the event display